 - Psyllium (I have some issues with this stuff, but that’s another article!)

 Side note: Chicory root is the HIGHEST in prebiotic fiber (food for good bacteria).
-If you’re eating bars or products with a lot of Chicory root in them, while it is good for you, you might ship yourself to Pluto with the amount of gas it will cause.
+If you’re eating bars or products with high amounts of chicory root, you might ship yourself to Pluto with the amount of gas you will expel.

-Here’s an example of a fiber bar with real fiber in it:
+Here’s an example of a fiber bar with “for realzie” fiber in it:

-Now keep in mind, if you go from 0 to 60 on the fiber meter, you will experience gas because your body is adjusting to a big change.
-Fiber should be increased gently and slowly in your diet to avoid tootie repercussions.
+Now keep in mind, if you go from 0 to 60 on the fiber meter, you will experience gas.
+Your body needs time to adjust.
+Fiber should be increased gently and slowly to avoid tootie repercussions.

 **The fiber bar shown above has A LOT of fiber in it.
 It should only be eaten by trained fiber-professionals.**

 - Modified food starches (sometimes used as a thickener, but if it’s listed on a product with added fiber, chances are that this is their “fiber source”).